 Stand on a street with a map in hand looking confused, and within a few minutes, you’ll have at least one person offering to help you.
 What’s more impressive about this is that even those that cannot speak English will still offer some kind of assistance.
 And if they can’t figure it out then they’ll find someone that can.
 Spend enough time here, and at some point, you’ll be amazed at the trouble your local friends will go to just to help you out.

-Taiwanese people are extremely proud of their country and watching the crowds sing the national anthem on Double Ten Day is a pretty amazing experience.
-But it’s not just the flag that they are proud of, but also their heritage, whether they are aboriginal or ethnic Chinese.
-This fantastic sense of national pride is certainly an endearing quality and could easily put many other nationalities to shame.
+Taiwanese people are extremely proud of their island and watching the crowds on Double Ten Day is a pretty amazing experience.
+This fantastic sense of pride is certainly an endearing quality and could easily put many other parts of the world to shame.

 It’s not uncommon to see younger people in Taiwan stop their scooters to help old people cross the street or carry their bags.
 Taiwanese people understand very well that they must take good care of the older generations and it’s heartwarming to see young people looking out for senior citizens.

 In Taiwan, family is everything and respecting your parents and grandparents is a must.
 Younger generations often listen to the advice of their parents on their careers, finances, and even relationships.
 For some, family ties are so strong that they spend much of their lives ensuring that their parents or less fortunate relatives live comfortably.

 While locals here are often very interested in your personal life, they are in no way judgmental.
 As far as religion is concerned, they really don’t care which gods you pray too and when it comes to sexuality, they’re not bothered who you hold hands with walking down the street.
 In fact, they are so accepting that the government recently decided to amend the constitution so that same-sex marriage will become legal.
 A move prompted not only by a high court ruling but also public opinion on the matter.